Whenever possible, test.

 Starting today players can quickly access a new area of the map.
 It’s a remarkable area of beautiful mountains, like a natural landscape of the sort often selected as a nature preserve or public park.
 After several short seconds, I claimed the portal and have sole ownership of it.
 Players are free to claim and use the area as they wish.

-Ownership can exist in the absence of an obstacle to use, and this is in keeping with our rule: resolve non-violent disputes with non-violence.
+Ownership may exist in the absence of an obstacle to one’s use, and this is in keeping with our rule: resolve non-violent disputes with non-violence.
 This is a test to see what happens with private property.

 Capitalism is a theory which proposes that private property is integral to the development of production, distribution, and trade.
 I propose to answer the following questions:

 - When everyone is free to privately appropriate the land and its goods, what will that area come to produce?

 - What infrastructure will be created there to distribute its products?

 - How will one engage in trade for that which others own?